keboola/connection-docs/extractors/aws-s3/index.md

 ### Incremental Load

-Incremental load allows you to add new data to the table without truncating it.
+Incremental Load allows you to add new data to the table without truncating it.
 It does not affect which files are extracted from S3, only how the data is loaded into Storage.

-### Primary key
+### Primary Key

-Primary key of an existing table cannot be modified, only new tables can set their primary keys.
+The primary key of an existing table cannot be modified, only new tables can set their primary keys.
-To change primary key of an existing table, you have to go to the table detail in Storage.
+To change the primary key of an existing table, go to the table detail in Storage.

 ## AWS Credentials